amovfx/lifeguide/02_mastery/self/habits.md

 that it takes to start and complete your bad habit, the better…

 For example, Shawn wanted to get into the good habit of learning to play his guitar.
-But he found that he just couldn’t get himself to do it.
+But he found that he couldn’t get himself to do it.
 What he realized was that the real problem was that he didn’t have quick and easy access to get to his guitar.
-He timed it and it took him an extra 20 seconds just to get his guitar from its stored location and start playing.
+He timed it and it took him an extra 20 seconds to get his guitar from its stored location and start playing.

 To solve the problem, he put his guitar in a strategic location with easy and quick access.
 When he did that,